hamidahoderinwale/astro_site/src/pages/posts/100-questions.md

 97. Could suicide helplines be reasonably replaced with Chatbot systems with audio functionality?
 Could ethical experiments be done?
 98. Will we ever form a coherent model for how consciousness works (solving the “Hard” problem specifically?)
 99. Was answering these questions a waste of time?
-100. Is the precautionary principle, namely seen in France been a bad thing?
-How do we apply these insights to thinking about emerging technologies on the global scale?
+100. Is the precautionary principle, as seen in France, a bad thing?
+What post-mortem (lol) insights do we apply to emerging tech?